brianberzins/blog/posts/control-responsibility.md

 Then, as independently as possible, imagine the set of all things you can change without other teams?
 How close are those two sets to being the same?

+Being blocked is an indication that you have mismatched control and responsibility.
+Specifically, it indicates that you are being tasked with getting something done but do not have control.